 Tannor heard Goren’s strained voice repeat the question: “Is she dead?”

-She turned and leveled her gun at the intersection between the intruder’s legs as she narrowed her eyes.
+She jabbed her gun at the intersection between the intruder’s legs and narrowed her eyes.

 “That’s the last time I shoot you,” the intruder grumbled, not bothering to reach for the weapon slung around his shoulder.
 He seemed more annoyed than angry.
 “You’ve got that pointed at an area vital to my happiness.
-Could I barter my gun in exchange for its safety?”
+Could I negotiate its safety in exchange for my gun?”

 Tannor sat up, trying not to appear as dizzy as she felt.
 The whole side of her head was thick with blood.
 “Throw it to him.”
 She motioned toward Goren.

-The man had the audacity to admonish, “Be nice to her,” as he slid his precious gun over to Goren.
+The man had the audacity to admonish, “Be nice to her,” as he slid his gun over to the shaking guard.
 He was older than all of them but still younger than her father.
-Olive skin, dark eyes shaped a bit like an Oeylan’s, black hair, accent difficult to place.
+Olive skin, dark eyes, black hair, accent difficult to place.

 When Goren had the enemy’s gun in hand, Tannor pushed herself up.
-She pointed at Fil and Lorn, still unconscious amidst pieces of her door.
+She pointed at Fil and Lorn, still unconscious amid pieces of her door.

 He obliged, talking lightly as he snapped off the bindings.
 “Not to overstep my captive bounds, but I’m concerned about my associate finding your queen—assuming that was her in the next room?”